Ulster Special Constabulary: 1920s to 1940s

 After the end of the 1920–22 conflict, the Special Constabulary was re-organised.
 The regular Royal Ulster Constabulary (RUC) took over normal policing duties.

-The 'A' and 'C' categories of the USC were dispensed with, leaving only the B-Specials, who functioned as a permanent reserve force, and armed and uniformed in the same manner as the RUC.
+In September 1924 2,000 members of the Special Constabulary were mobilized along the border in Counties Fermanagh and south Tyrone.
+Due to a lack of funding from the British Parliament, on 9 December 1925 both the 'A' and 'C' categories of the USC were disbanded, leaving only the less expensive B-Specials, which functioned as a permanent reserve force, armed and uniformed in the same manner as the RUC.

 The Special Constabulary were called out during the 12 July period in Belfast in 1931 after sectarian rioting broke out.
 The B Specials were tasked to relieve the RUC from normal duties, to allow them and the British Army to deal with the disturbances.

+In 1936 the British advocacy group - the National Council for Civil Liberties characterized the USC as "nothing but the organised army of the Unionist party".

 During the Second World War, the USC was mobilised to serve in Britain's Home Guard, which unusually, was put under the command of the police rather than the British Army.

 1950s – IRA Border Campaign

-Between 1956 and 1962, the Special Constabulary was again mobilised to combat a guerilla campaign launched by the IRA.
+Between 1956 and 1962, 1,000 members of the Special Constabulary were again mobilised to combat the Border Campaign launched by the IRA.

 Damage to property during this period was £1 million and the overall cost of the campaign was £10 million to the UK exchequer.
 Historian Tim Pat Coogan said of the USC, "The B Specials were the rock on which any mass movement by the IRA in the North has inevitably floundered."
 Six RUC and eleven IRA men (but no Special Constables) were killed in this campaign.

 The IRA called off their campaign in February 1962.
+The number of mobilized B Specials was reduced to 300 in 1963 and by 1968 only 125 were active.